Smith & Wesson Model 76: History

 It was from this list that the M76 was created.
 According to the Director of Research and Development and head of the Model 76 project at the time, Dwayne W. Charron, was quoted as saying, "[He] had never seen, held or fired a Swedish K before starting design work on the M76...".
 The M76 fires 9mm rounds; the Carl Gustaf m/45 has an open bolt design and also fires 9×19mm Parabellum ammunition.

 The SEALs also requested a limited number of suppressors for the M76.
-These suppressors were to be used under certain situations to reduce the gun's sound and hide the flash so there would be no point of reference for return fire.
+These suppressors were to be used under certain situations to reduce the gun's sound, and hide the flash so there would be no point of reference for return fire.
 Being an open bolt system, some sound would always be emitted, but the muzzle flash could be eliminated.

-Due to the ongoing war and a critical need to fill, Smith & Wesson designated the M76 a top priority project.
+Due to the ongoing war, and a critical need to fill, Smith & Wesson designated the M76 a top priority project.
 The total time to take the concept of the M76 from the drawing board to production was just nine months.
 Many people comment that the gun is ugly or rough.
 Due to the urgency at the time, the M76 skipped the finishing department where welds and rough edges would normally be smoothed.

 Due to lack of market demand, Smith & Wesson ceased production of the M76 in 1974.
+Despite the gun's lack of market demand, it gained some measure of popularity in action movies of the 1970s and 1980s, including Prime Cut, The Omega Man, The Taking of Pelham One Two Three, and more recently in The Dark Knight.

 Variants

 MK760

 In 1983, Mike Ruplinger and Kenneth Dominick started a company called MK Arms and acquired the rights to the Smith & Wesson M76.
 They began producing copies of it with the designation MK Arms MK760, and the US Navy, which still had some original M76s in its inventory, began purchasing replacement parts from MK Arms.
-MK Arms also produced carbine and pistol configurations of the MK760.
+MK Arms also produced carbine, and pistol configurations of the MK760.
 In 1986, due to the Hughes Amendment to the Firearm Owners Protection Act, which banned any newly manufactured automatic weapons from being registered for civilian ownership, MK Arms went out of business.